douglasbouchet/ML_on_blockchain/README.md

 In order to define a simple behavior, we assume that the learning server only send new model weights to a worker if this one has already give its optimization result, or if it just registered to learning.

+## Centralized federated learning

+We will have one node (the learning server) which will be handling the learning process (maintain the learning model states, aggregate results of workers, decide which worker should be working on learning).
+Every node (worker) of the process will have to send its result to the learning server.

+### assumptions

+Every workers make correct computations and send correct data to the learning server (we will maybe work on a bizantine resilient system later.)